felangel/bloc/extensions/vscode/README.md

 ## Language Server

 By default, the bloc language server started which enables custom bloc diagnotic reporting.
-See [https://pub.dev/packages/bloc_lint] for more information about supported lint rules.
+See [the official documentation](https://bloclibrary.dev/lint) for more information about configuring the linter and the various supported lint rules.

 ## Commands